thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-redshift-add.md

      ![Select tables and columns]({{ site.baseurl }}/images/snowflake-selecttables.png "Select tables and columns")

-   Once the connection is added, the "Connection created" screen appears.
-From there, you can do any of the following:
-   - Search your external database, by clicking **Search now**.
+   Once the connection is added, you can search your Redshift database right away by clicking **Search now**.

    ![The "connection created" screen]({{ site.baseurl }}/images/redshift-connectioncreated.png "The "connection created" screen")

-   No matter which option you choose here, you can do any of them at any time later.

    Your new connection appears on the **Data** > **Connections** page.
 You can click the name of your connection to view the tables and columns in your connection.